Buying One Home While Selling Another

-Home ownership is often a process.
+Homeownership is often a process.
 You buy your first, relatively modest home, build some equity, and then after a few years move up to a nicer, more expensive one.
-But how do you arrange financing to buy that new home when you're still making mortgage payments on the old one?
+But how do you manage the transition from one to the other?
+How do you arrange financing for a new home when you're still making mortgage payments on the old one?

 "Contingent offers are making a comeback," said Renee Wiginton, a real estate financial advisor in Anaheim, CA. "Up until about a year ago, you couldn't consider a contingent."